Understanding featured treatment options

 Urinary incontinence, also known as bladder leakage, can stop you from living a full and active life.
-With innovative treatments from Boston Scientific, you don’t have to live with the discomfort and embarrassment of urinary incontinence.
-Depending on the severity of your symptoms, urinary incontinence can be treated a few ways including:
+Urinary incontinence can be treated in a few ways.
+Read more about the treatment options offered by Boston Scientific below.

 AMS 800™ Artificial Urinary Sphincter

-The AMS 800 Artificial Urinary Sphincter (AUS) mimics a healthy sphincter, allowing you to urinate when desired.¹
+The AMS 800 Artificial Urinary Sphincter (AUS) mimics a healthy sphincter, allowing you to urinate when desired.

 The AUS procedure can be performed on an outpatient basis or may require a short hospital stay.
-Small openings are made near the scrotum and below the abdomen to insert an inflatable cuff, a pump, and a small balloon (pressure regulating balloon to help restore normal bladder functioning).
-The surgery is performed under anesthesia.² About 4 to 6 weeks after surgery, you will return to the urologist’s office to have the AUS activated.²
+Small openings are made near the scrotum and below the abdomen to insert an inflatable cuff, a pump, and a small balloon (pressure regulating balloon to help restore bladder function).
+The surgery is performed under anesthesia.
+About 4 to 6 weeks after surgery, patients return to their urologist’s office to have the AUS activated.

 Knowing the side effects

 As with most surgical procedures, there are potential risks and complications associated with surgery.
 Your physician can further explain your specific risks based on your medical history.
-Some adverse reactions include: device malfunction or failure which may require revision surgery, wearing away/loss of tissue (device/tissue erosion), inability to urinate (urinary retention), infection, and postoperative pain.¹
+Some adverse reactions include, but are not limited to: device malfunction or failure which may require revision surgery, wearing away/loss of tissue (device/tissue erosion), inability to urinate (urinary retention), infection, and postoperative pain.

 Looking to recovery

-Most men see positive results following their procedure, with approximately 90% of patients saying they are satisfied with their device long-term.*3 Speak to your doctor after your procedure about when to resume physical activities.
+Most men see positive results following their procedure.
+One study of 57 male patients found that approximately 90% of long-term (more than 10 years) patients are satisfied overall.1 Speak to your doctor after your procedure about when to resume physical activities.

 AdVance™ XP Male Sling

 The AdVance XP Male Sling is completely concealed inside the body.
-It works like a hammock to support the urethra providing normal bladder control for men.4,5
+It works like a hammock to support the urethra and helps restore bladder control for men.

 Knowing the side effects